Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 Research on both trauma and the fixed mindset shows that they each individually lead to an exaggerated fear of failure to reach a desired goal.

-Such failure would make too big of a mark on their identity, leaving them feeling like a total and utter failure.
+Such failure would make too big of a mark on your identity, leaving you feeling like a total and utter failure.

 Instead of even trying, they convince themselves to go for something easier and safe.

 The trauma leads us to become rigid about who we are and what we can do.
-We become defined by our past experiences which now drive our future capabilities.
+Our past experiences now drive our future capabilities.

 This is why making commitments about ourselves and our future should not be done while we’re in a traumatic or emotionally broken state.